Barnard-PL-Labs/barnard-pl-labs.github.io/index.md

 ## TSL

-Temporal Stream Logic allows users to give specifications about how a program should behave over time, and then automatically synthesize a program that is guarenteed to meet that specification.
+Temporal Stream Logic allows users to give specifications about how a program should behave over time, and then automatically synthesize a program that is guaranteed to meet that specification.

+The current goal of this work is build a TSL to Arduino pipeline.

-We introduced [TSL as a service](https://barnard-pl-labs.github.io/tsl-api/), which puts TSL synthesis on a serverless cloud infrastructure.
+We introduced a [TSL API](https://barnard-pl-labs.github.io/tsl-api/), which puts TSL synthesis on a serverless cloud infrastructure.
 This allows easy experimentation with TSL (no local installs) while also not costing us a fortune in server costs.

+We built a TSL playground focused on interactive animations called [TSL Move Cube](https://barnard-pl-labs.github.io/moveCube/), which uses the above mentioned TSL API.

 We are exploring a [Block-based Editor for Temporal Logic Program Synthesis](https://barnard-pl-labs.github.io/tslBlocks/).
 The goal is to lower the barrier-to-entry for users to get started writing TSL specifications for those that are new to the syntax of TSL and temporal logics in general.